Black Friday home and kitchen deals from KitchenAid, Ruggable and more

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

 Black Friday is running at full force, which means now is a great time to do some holiday gift shopping and buy other big ticket items you’ve been waiting to nab.
-Despite global supply chain issues, retailers like Target, Best Buy, Walmart, Amazon and Kohl’s are hosting well-stocked Black Friday sales with notable discounts on everything from tech to appliances.
+Despite global supply chain issues, retailers like Target, Best Buy, Walmart and Amazon are hosting well-stocked Black Friday sales with notable discounts on everything from tech to appliances.
 Popular items like air fryers, vacuums and TVs are all on sale during the shopping holiday across various brands and retailers.

 Shopping experts previously told us that some of the best Black Friday deals are in the home and appliance categories.
 And whether you want to revamp your living room, bedroom or kitchen, there are plenty of Black Friday deals to choose from.
 We compiled sales and deals from top retailers to recommend our favorite Black Friday home and kitchen deals, using price trackers like Honey and CamelCamelCamel to ensure you’ll get noteworthy savings.